 What can be said about this city, the "Cidade Maravilhosa", except that it lives up to its nickname?
 It is certainly one of the most beautiful and dramatically situated cities on the planet.
 In Rio there is no getting away from the sand and the sea; the city is built almost entirely along beaches and bays with forest-clad mountains as its backdrop.

 After breakfast this morning we will have some well-placed down-time, with some leisurely afternoon introductory sightseeing to be outlined by your Tour Leader.
 As some travellers may be arriving today on a tour option that starts in Rio, our main program will commence tomorrow morning.
+Many past travellers have choosen to spend time at the excellent Botanical Gardens of Rio.

 This afternoon your Tour Leader will lead you on a relaxed stroll along part of Copacabana Beach, which is about 4.5 km long (almost 3 miles).
-Here you can practise your Brazilian Portuguese a bit with the laid-back Cariocas, as the citizens of Rio are known: "Tudo bem?"
+Here you can practice your Brazilian Portuguese a bit with the laid-back Cariocas, as the citizens of Rio are known: "Tudo bem?"
 "Tudo bom!"

 Overnight in Rio de Janeiro.